Adaptations and constraints

 In general there are two major characteristics of bryophytes restricting their distribution and their ability to compete with higher plants.
 The arctic environment seems to provide many habitats that compensate for these shortcomings of bryophytes.

 This prevents them from reaching a significant height.
 The Arctic is characterized by a simple vegetation structure: There are no trees, shrubs are small, and other vascular plants such as herbs and grasses usually have a scattered distribution with low cover.
-As a result, competition for light becomes less restricting for small plants with very limited ability to grow high, such as bryophytes.
+As a result, competition for light is no longer a major limiting factor.

 Ecophysiological constraints and adaptations of arctic bryophytes

 Bryophytes are very resilient and have a unique ability to recover from long-lasting extreme environmental conditions (La Farge et al. 2013, Procter et al. 2007).
 Bryophytes show a high degree of phenotypic plasticity as well as a remarkable ability to photosynthesise whenever conditions are favourable.
 Both these traits enable them to survive in cold regions (Turetsky et al. 2012).
-They are known to survive droughts, shutting down all metabolic processes, and reviving under favourable conditions with a minimum of destruction (Glime 2007).
+They are known to survive droughts, shutting down all metabolic processes, and reviving under favourable conditions (Glime 2007).